Student Attendance (Procedure 3.0610)

 - Students remain responsible for material covered during their absence.
 When reasonable, instructors will devise alternate assessments or plans to complete course requirements as defined above.
 In some cases, plans to complete courses may not be available.
 Such cases may include, but are not limited to, coursework involving unique, real-time experiences; clock-hour requirements; group discussions in class; or clinical rotations.

 - The instructor makes the initial determination regarding completion of academic requirements, consistent with the master syllabus for the course, College policy and procedures, and state and federal statute.
-The College encourages instructors to contact appropriate offices (i.e., Equity and Diversity/Title IX, Disability Support Services) for consultation before responding to the student’s request.
+The College encourages instructors to contact appropriate offices (i.e., Office of Organizational Culture & Strategy/Title IX, Disability Support Services) for consultation before responding to the student’s request.
 The College is responsible for the final decision to determine the response to student absence.

 - The College complies with Title IX, the Americans with Disabilities Act, and the Florida Educational Equity Act when considering a plan for completion of course requirements in the following circumstances:

 - Medical conditions related to pregnancy.
 The College will consider a plan for completion of course requirements when a student is absent due to medical conditions related to pregnancy.
 The student’s health care provider must deem the absence to be medically necessary.
 When the health care provider authorizes the student to return to course activities, the student will be returned to the status held when the absence began and will have the opportunity to complete the course.
 This procedure applies to course grading policies such as class participation points or attendance points for outside activities.
 The student must request arrangements for absence and completion from the instructor.
 When reasonable, the instructor must devise an academic adjustment or alternate assessment.
-The student must present the medical documentation to the instructor or to the Associate Vice President for Equity and Diversity/Title IX Coordinator, who will coordinate with the instructor.
+The student must present the medical documentation to the instructor or to the Associate Vice President, Organizational Culture & Strategy/Title IX, who will coordinate with the instructor.
 The medical documentation is confidential and its security must follow state and federal statute.

 - Manifestation of a disability.
 Manifestation of a disability may result in an absence when the student is exercising an academic adjustment approved by Disability Support Services in accordance with Procedure 3.0600, Accommodation of Disabled Students.